 “Wonderbly products are aimed at everyone with a child in their life.
 It can be your child, extended family or one in your social circle.
 Our customers will be in the market once or twice a year, maybe on a birthday or at Christmas, to buy a unique and beautifully executed gift for a child.

 “We’re very interested in what we call the nurturers, who are mainly parents and grandparents that care deeply about child development.
 They want to leave a legacy through the personal impact that they have on their child.

 “Our super fans are people who really believe in what we’re trying to do and will buy our books again and again.
 We want to help children understand or believe that every story they can imagine could be their story, and that they can do anything.
 This resonates with most parents, but some even more so.”

 With such an inspired and engaged customer base, Wonderbly still has to overcome its fair share of challenges, just like any other startup or business.

 “Every month there’s a new challenge.
 As you grow and scale, each phase, product and chapter in your journey brings a different challenge to overcome.

 “There are scaling pains as a result of scaling too fast, and sometimes creative or operational challenges.
 Building a business is a bloody difficult thing and it’s not for the faint-hearted.

 “The challenges come from the scale of your ambition.
 Be prepared to be completely consumed with it, because if you don’t give 150% of yourself you won’t be able to build a global startup or business.
 If you’re looking to create something big that makes a dent on the universe, be prepared to work really hard for it.”

-Get the look with these templates: Starry Night Illustration Book Cover and Blue Stripes Children Math Elementary Kindle Cover.
+Get the look with the Blue Stripes Children Math Elementary Kindle Cover template.